 Complications can take place in all types of surgery.
 For the most part, complications in pediatric spinal deformity surgery are low.
-But, it depends on the type of scoliosis and the size of the curve.
-For example, patients with idiopathic scoliosis have lower complication rates than patients with neuromuscular scoliosis, such as cerebral palsy.
 The following is a list of some of the major complications that occur in pediatric spinal deformity surgery.

 1. Neurologic complications